Death Valley

 Access (car to the trailhead)

-Death Valley is located on the California-Nevada border, so it is usually convenient to go through Los Angeles (4 to 5 hours by car from LAX) or Las Vegas (2 to 2.5 hours by car from LAS) to Death Valley.
+Death Valley is located on the border between California and Nevada, so it's usually most convenient to travel via Los Angeles (4-5 hours by car from LAX to Death Valley) or Las Vegas (2-2.5 hours by car from LAS to Death Valley)

 What to bring